ktravers/ktravers.github.io/_posts/2018-03-14-pattern-matching.md

 end
 ```

 You might be asking yourself, is now when we finally give up on this pattern matching thing and just add some logic inside the body of the first function clause?
-Surprise (not surprised) - the answer is no. We haven't exhausted Elixir's pattern matching toolbox yet.
+Surprise (not surprised) - the answer is NO. We haven't exhausted Elixir's pattern matching toolbox yet.

-In addition to the predefined guard clause expressions, Elixir also supports writing [custom guard clauses](https://hexdocs.pm/elixir/master/guards.html#defining-custom-guard-expressions).
+In addition to predefined guard clause expressions, Elixir also supports [custom guard clauses](https://hexdocs.pm/elixir/master/guards.html#defining-custom-guard-expressions).
 Now "custom" doesn't mean you can throw any function in there; custom guard clauses still have to built from the limited list of allowed expressions.
 But they're still super handy for keeping things DRY and simple.

 You can create custom guards with macros, but the docs recommend defining them with `defguard` or `defguardp` because those perform "additional compile-time checks" (which sounds good to me).